Zymbit-Wallet/eth-zymbit-keyring/README.md

 ### deserialize( object )

-As discussed above, the `deserialize()` method will be passed the JavaScript object that you returned when the `serialize()` method was called.
+As discussed above, the `deserialize()` method will be passed the JSON object that was returned when the `serialize()` method was called.

 ### addAccounts( n = 1 )